Denzel Washington

 BirthdayDec 28, 1954

 BiographyDenzel Hayes Washington Jr. (born December 28, 1954) is an American actor, producer, and director.
-Known for his dramatic roles on stage and screen, The New York Times named him the greatest actor of the 21st century in 2020.
-He has received several accolades, including two Academy Awards, three Golden Globe Awards, and a Tony Award as well as nominations for two Emmy Awards and a Grammy Award.
-Washington has been honored with the Cecil B. DeMille Award in 2016, AFI Life Achievement Award in 2019, and the Presidential Medal of Freedom in 2025.
+Known for his dramatic roles on stage and screen, Washington has received numerous accolades and in 2020, The New York Times named him the greatest actor of the 21st century.
+He has been honored with the Cecil B. DeMille Award in 2016, AFI Life Achievement Award in 2019, the Honorary Palme d'Or in 2025, and the Presidential Medal of Freedom in 2025.
+Films in which he has appeared have grossed over $4.9 billion worldwide.

 After training at the American Conservatory Theater, Washington began his career in theater, acting in performances off-Broadway.
 He first came to prominence in the NBC medical drama series St. Elsewhere (1982–1988), and in the war film A Soldier's Story (1984).
-He won Academy Awards for Best Supporting Actor for playing an American Civil War soldier in the war drama Glory (1989) and for Best Actor for playing a corrupt police officer in the crime thriller Training Day (2001).
+Washington won Academy Awards for Best Supporting Actor for playing an American Civil War soldier in the war drama Glory (1989) and for Best Actor for playing a corrupt police officer in the crime thriller Training Day (2001).
 He was Oscar-nominated for his roles in Cry Freedom (1987), Malcolm X (1992), The Hurricane (1999), Flight (2012), Fences (2016), Roman J. Israel, Esq.
 (2017), and The Tragedy of Macbeth (2021).

-As a leading man, Washington has starred in the commercially successful films The Pelican Brief, Philadelphia (both 1993), Crimson Tide (1995), Remember the Titans (2000), Man of Fire (2004), Déjà Vu, Inside Man (both 2006), American Gangster (2007), Unstoppable, The Book of Eli (both 2010), Safe House (2012), 2 Guns (2013), and The Equalizer trilogy (2014–2023), among others.
-He has occasionally appeared in supporting roles, most notably in Gladiator II (2024).
-Washington made his directorial film debut with Antwone Fisher (2002) followed by The Great Debaters (2007), Fences (2016), and A Journal for Jordan (2021).
+Washington has starred in many commercially successful films, including The Pelican Brief, Philadelphia (both 1993); Crimson Tide (1995); Remember the Titans (2000); Man on Fire (2004); Déjà Vu, Inside Man (both 2006); American Gangster (2007); Unstoppable, The Book of Eli (both 2010); Safe House (2012); 2 Guns (2013); The Equalizer trilogy (2014–2023), and Gladiator II (2024).
+Washington has also directed the films Antwone Fisher (2002), The Great Debaters (2007), Fences (2016), and A Journal for Jordan (2021).

 Biography from the Wikipedia article Denzel Washington.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.